strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.8.5.3 =
+* BUG: Fixed notices in the code that shows a member's payment amount on the edit user/profile page.

 = 1.8.5.2 =
 * BUG: Fixed notice in pmpro_reset_update_plugins_cache
 * BUG: Removed debug code from the PayPal Express gateway.